CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Transaction T1 cannot read or modify the record being viewed by another transaction T2.
 *   Another transaction T2 can insert a new record into table A while transaction T1 is retrieving records of table A. However, transaction T1 and T2 cannot set the lock on the same record.

-This isolation level uses a two-phase locking protocol.
+This isolation level follows a two-phase locking protocol.

 **Example**